nadar/prosemirror-json-parser/README.md

     ->toHtml($json);
 ```

-> The `addNode()` and `replaceNode()` methods are internal almost the same, except of that replaceNode should only be used for existing defualt nodes, which are listed in the Types enum class.
+> The `addNode()` and `replaceNode()` methods are almost identical internally, except that `replaceNode` should only be used when altering the output of default nodes.
+You can view all by-default declared nodes in the `Types` class.